paramesh244/email-scheduler/README.md

 http://localhost:3000

-### The email scheduler cron job runs every minute automatically.

 ## How Scheduling Works

+Emails are scheduled using a **job-based scheduler** (`node-schedule`) instead of a cron-based polling mechanism.

-Email is created with a scheduledAt timestamp (ISO 8601 format).
+1. An email is created with a `scheduledAt` timestamp (ISO 8601 format).

-Email is stored with status PENDING.
+2. The email is stored in the database with status `PENDING`.

-A cron job runs every minute.

-If scheduledAt <= current time:
+3. At the time of creation, a **one-time scheduled job** is created using `node-schedule`.
+4. The scheduler triggers the job **exactly at the specified `scheduledAt` time**.

+### When the scheduled job runs:
-Email is sent using SendGrid
+- The email is sent using **SendGrid**
+- On success:

-Status is updated to SENT
+  - Email status is updated to `SENT`

-If sending fails:
+- On failure:

-Status is updated to FAILED
+  - Email status is updated to `FAILED`

-Failure reason is stored
+  - Failure reason is stored in the database

+5. After execution (success or failure), the scheduled job is removed from memory to prevent leaks.

+### Update & Delete Behavior
+- On update:
+  - The existing scheduled job is cancelled
+  - A new job is scheduled with the updated details
+- On delete:
+  - The corresponding scheduled job is cancelled to prevent execution

+### Server Restart Handling
+- On application startup, all `PENDING` emails are fetched from the database
+- Jobs are re-scheduled in memory to ensure no emails are missed after a restart

-All timestamps are handled in UTC.
+All timestamps are handled in **UTC** to avoid timezone-related issues.